Orléans: Geography

 To the north of the Loire (rive droite) is to be found a small hill (102 m at the pont Georges-V, 110 m at the Place du Martroi) which gently rises to 125 m at la Croix Fleury, at the limits of Fleury-les-Aubrais.
 Conversely, the south (on the rive gauche) has a gentle depression to about 95 m above sea level (at Saint-Marceau) between the Loire and the Loiret, designated a "zone inondable" (flood-risk zone).

-At the end of the 1960s, the Orléans-la-Source neighbourhood was created, 12 kmto the south of the original commune and separated from it by the Val d'Orléans and the river Loiret (whose source is in the Parc Floral de la Source).
+At the end of the 1960s, the Orléans-la-Source neighbourhood was created, 12 km to the south of the original commune and separated from it by the Val d'Orléans and the river Loiret (whose source is in the Parc Floral de la Source).
 This quarter's altitude varies from about 100 to 110 m.

 Climate

 Orléans experiences an oceanic climate (Köppen climate classification Cfb), similar to much of central France.
 July and August, the warmest months, have an average temperature of 19.7 C and a high of 25.8 C, while January, the coldest month, has an average temperature of 4.4 C and an average low temperature of 1.7 C, although February has a lower average low than January at 1.3 C. The record high temperature is 41.3 C recorded in July, while the record low temperature of -19.8 C was recorded in January.

 Precipitation is evenly distributed year-round, with Orléans receiving 635.5 mm of precipitation annually.
 However, some months are slightly wetter than others, with the driest month receiving 44.2 mm of rain and the wettest receiving 63.0 mm of precipitation on average.
 Precipitation days vary more, with less of them in the summer months than in the other seasons.
 Humidity is high year-round but decreases slightly in summer.
 July and August only have their humidity at 72% but December has 90% humidity on average.
 Orléans receives 1,822.6 hours of sunshine annually, with summer being the sunniest season and winter being the least sunny season.
 July, receiving 232.0 hours of sunshine on average, is the sunniest month, and December, receiving 60.9 hours of sunshine on average, has the least amount of sunshine.